 4. Complete the Final Assessment Form

 This final step allows us to assess labs’ performance after the implementation period.
-Green Labs will then evaluate all participating laboratories, award certifications, and distribute awards in May or June, 2025.
+Green Labs will then evaluate all participating laboratories, award preliminary certifications, and distribute awards in late May or early June, 2025.

 Rewards for Certification